CVUA-RRW/FooDMe/README.md

 # FooDMe - A pipeline for Food DNA Metabarcoding

 FooDMe is a pipeline for taxonomic assignement of targeted sequencing reads (DNA Metabarcoding).
-It was designed with 16S amplicon sequencing of Food samples (Animal and birds metabarcoding) in mind but could be applied to other datasets.
+It was designed with 16S amplicon sequencing of food samples (mammals and birds metabarcoding) in mind but could be applied to other datasets.
 FooDMe will process demultiplexed Illumina sequencing reads to:

 * Cut low quality 3' ends and apply basic quality filtering
-* Determine OTU or ASV in a sample-wise fashion and apply some quality filtering at the read and cluster levels
+* Cluster sequences in a sample-wise fashion and apply some quality filtering at the read and cluster levels
 * BLAST sequences in a user-provided database
 * Determine a taxonomic consensus based on sequence similarity
 * Output quality reports and results